The influence of strong magnetic fields on proto-quark stars: Introduction

 \section{Introduction}

-Neutron stars are compact objects with masses of the order of 1-2 $M_\odot$, radii around 10 km, and a temperature of approximately $10^{11}$ K at birth, cooling rapidly by emitting neutrinos.
+Neutron stars are compact objects with masses of the order of 1-2 $M_\odot$, radii around 10 km, and a temperature of approximately $10^{11}$ K at birth, which cool rapidly by emitting neutrinos.
 In conventional neutron star models, they are comprised of hadronic matter and leptons.
-Nevertheless, according to the Bodmer-Witten conjecture, the true ground state of matter could be deconfined quarks in environments where densities are very large \cite{Itoh:1970uw,Bodmer:1971we,Witten:1984rs}.
-This hypothesis lead to the possibility that neutron stars could also be strange stars or quark stars, comprised of quarks and leptons \cite{jphysg06}.
+Nevertheless, according to the Bodmer-Witten conjecture, the true ground state of matter could be deconfined up, down, and strange quarks in environments where densities are very large \cite{Bodmer:1971we,Witten:1984rs}.
+This hypothesis led to the possibility that neutron stars could also be strange stars or quark stars, comprised of quarks and leptons \cite{Itoh:1970uw,PeresMenezes:2005bc}.
 The true nature of these compact stars remains a source of speculation and further constraints are necessary so that models can be ruled out.

-Magnetars have extremely high magnetic fields of up to $B=10^{15}$ G on the surface \cite{c1,c2,c3,c4}.
+Magnetars have extremely high magnetic fields of up to $B\sim10^{15}$ G on the surface \cite{c1,c2,c3,c4}.
 Nevertheless, all pulsars have relatively strong magnetic fields \cite{b1,b2}, and for this reason, any complete analysis of pulsar features should include magnetic field effects.
 Unfortunately, all realistic calculations of magnetic field limits in the center of stars are model dependent to some extent, even when the virial theorem is considered.
-Some results along this line can be found in Refs.~\cite{Bocquet:1995je,Cardall:2000bs,1991ApJ...383..745L,Chakrabarty:1997ef,Bandyopadhyay:1997kh,Broderick:2001qw,Ferrer:2010wz,Malheiro:2004sb} and have limits ranging between $B=10^{17}-10^{20}$ G. At such high magnetic fields, the thermodynamical as well as the hydrodynamical properties of matter become anisotropic \cite{Chaichian:1999gd,PerezMartinez:2005av,PerezMartinez:2007kw,Huang:2009ue,Paulucci:2010uj,Isayev:2011zz,Strickland:2012vu} and, therefore, need to be carefully handled.
+Some results along this line can be found in Refs.~\cite{Bocquet:1995je,Cardall:2000bs,1991ApJ...383..745L,Chakrabarty:1997ef,Bandyopadhyay:1997kh,Broderick:2001qw,Ferrer:2010wz,Malheiro:2004sb} and have limits ranging between $B\sim10^{17}-10^{20}$ G. At such high magnetic fields, the thermodynamical as well as the hydrodynamical properties of matter become anisotropic \cite{Chaichian:1999gd,PerezMartinez:2005av,PerezMartinez:2007kw,Huang:2009ue,Paulucci:2010uj,Isayev:2011zz,Strickland:2012vu,Sinha:2010fm} and, therefore, need to be carefully handled.